formidable-family/FFCRegressionImputation/README.md

 3. Run `yourDF <- fcc_imputation_init(data='location/ofyour.file')` (assigns output to new variable name of your choice)
 4. Run `yourImputedDF <- regression_imputation(yourDF)`

-You will end up with a dataframe of *predictions*, that will need to be overlayed the original dataset, depending on the kind of values you would like to replace.
-This script makes no assumptions about this, but some easy integrations to enable this are a todo.
+You will end up with a dataframe of imputed values (either constructed only or the full data frame, depending on the options you specify), where an original value is missing, and original values where they exist.
+For example, if the dataset is missing data in the first case in househost income from mom's survey in wave 4 (cm4hhinc), but not cases 2 and 3, the function will only impute the first case, and return the original values for cases 2 and 3.

 ## Available options